CortexFoundation/tech-doc/model-writing-tutorial.md

 # Stage IV: Upload Your Model

 Now the model is fully quantized.
 Specifically, `mnist_.json` and `mnist_.params` are your quantized models, stored under `~/mrt_model` (assuming you have not altered the path in the `python/mrt/conf.py` file).
 Create a separate folder named `data` and rename your `mnist_.json` to `symbol` and your `mnist_.params` to `params`.
-Run `ls -l` to check your operating system is not hiding the file name extension, as the full file names need to be correct for successful upload.
+Run `ls -l` to check your operating system is not hiding the file name extension, because the full file names need to be correct for successful upload.

 We're now ready to upload them!
 Like most PoW blockchains, transaction data are broadcast out, received by different full nodes and relayed to propagate the entire network; miners then include these transactions in a block later mined into the blockchain.
 In our case, model file (which is mostly matrices of weights) is the transaction data; to upload this model file, we broadcast it out by seeding it with a torrent file (which is a file including metadata about the model file that enables its reception and relay by other full nodes).

 In this final stage, we will have three main steps:
-(1) Notify on Cerebro the Cortex network about the model and generate a torrent.
+(1) Notify the Cortex network about the model and generate a torrent file on Cerebro.
 (2) Seed/broadcast this torrent
 (3) Push the upload progress on Cerebro.

 ### Step 1: Notify the Network & Generate Torrent

 Let's first go the [TestNet Cerebro Explorer](https://cerebro.test.cortexlabs.ai/) to generate a torrent file for our model file, which we will later use to broadcast (upload) the model file to the network.
-(When you deploy to MainNet, you need to go to the MainNet Cerebro Explorer [Cerebro Explorer](https://cerebro.cortexlabs.ai/))
+(When you deploy to MainNet, you need to go to the MainNet [Cerebro Explorer](https://cerebro.cortexlabs.ai/))

 In the menu bar at the top, find "upload" under "AI Contract"